-If you suffer from diabetes, heart diseases, or blood disease inform your doctor before taking ginger.
+If you suffer from diabetes, heart disease, or blood disease inform your doctor before taking ginger.
 If your doctor gives you the nod, do not skip, start, stop, or change your medication/ginger dosage.

-The reason being that ginger interacts with some medications and can cause health issues.
+The reason is that ginger interacts with some medications and can cause health issues.
 It can make your medicine less or more effective.

 Ginger interacts with the following medications:

 Using medicines that increase blood clotting could be inhibited by ginger.
 On the other hand, using medicines that slow blood clotting with ginger can cause blood to not clot in time.

 Both ginger and diabetes medication could work together to lower blood sugar in the blood.
 This poses a great threat since blood sugar levels could become too low.

 Imminently, you will have to stop eating ginger or change your diabetes medicine dosage.